junhyukjang0/AI_Projects/AI_Grammar_Teacher/README.md

 **To execute** : streamlit main.py

 **main.py** : Used Streamlit  to serve  AI-powered English language assistant.
 The script utilizes OpenAI's GPT-4 through the LangChain libraries.
+It offers functionalities such as grammar checking, proofreading, and evaluating English proficiency.